 The bottom line is that a little education can go a long way towards preventing HAVS.

-If you’ve been diagnosed with Hand Arm Vibration Syndrome consider calling a workers’ compensation lawyer for a free consultation.
+If you’ve been diagnosed with Hand Arm Vibration Syndrome (HAVS) consider calling Schuster Law’s workers’ compensation lawyer for a free consultation.
 You have the right to seek justice and fight for the compensation you are owed.